jamestomasino/affilimate_plugin/README.md

 ### Affiliate

-Always browse Amazon.com with your using your favorite affiliate link.
+Always browse Amazon.com using your favorite affiliate link.

 Get the [plugin]()